How to Help Your Toddler Nap at Home When Daycare is Closed

 Okay, my child still won’t nap.
 Now what?

-There could be other factors at play which are preventing your child from taking restful naps at home.
+Using these tips can help with regulating toddler nap schedules.
+If your child is still not napping there could be other factors at play which are preventing your child from taking restful naps at home.
 Huckleberry Premium was created to make sleep consultations for children more affordable for families.
 We take into consideration the uniqueness of every family's lifestyle as well as their sleep goals when working to create a successful sleep plan.
-If you are interested in more personalized analysis and guidance for your child, sign up for Huckleberry Premium.
+If you are interested in more personalized analysis and guidance for your child, sign up now for Huckleberry Premium.